-The Board of Directors, at the meeting on 31 March 2020, the date on which the merger of Vodafone Towers into INWIT came into effect, appointed Giovanni Ferigo as Chief Executive Officer (a role he had already held since 13 April 2018).
+The Board of Directors in office until 4 October 2022 appointed Giovanni Ferigo as Chief Executive Officer (an office he had already held since 13 April 2018).
 Mr Ferigo was also appointed General Manager on 13 April 2018.

 Giovanni Ferigo was attributed, in addition to the legal representation of the Company, all the powers necessary to carry out the Company's ordinary activities in its various manifestations, with the exception of those reserved to the Board of Directors by law and the Bylaws; responsibility for the ordinary management and overall governance of the Company, including responsibilities relating to market disclosures and the responsibility for defining the strategic, industrial and financial plans, proposing them to the Board of Directors, and then implementing and developing them.